Skip to main content

 Showing posts from 2022

-🎓WELCOME to Tel Aviv University and its International Community of Researchers🎓
+๐ŸŽ“WELCOME to Tel Aviv University and its International Community of Researchers๐ŸŽ“

 Introduction of the Blog and WA group guidelines

-Welcome to the first TAU international Volunteers-managed blog!
+Welcome to the first TAU International Volunteering and Support blog!
 This blog has been created to give complementary information to the graduated students of TAU and to create a community where we can share thoughts and information.
-This blog is not affiliated to any of the TAU services or bureaucratic apparatus and it is meant to be an informal tool where people can be updated, alongside the Whatsapp group and the informal word-of-mouth.
-Each student or post-doc is more than welcome to approach and participate in the creation of this blog, acting as a volunteer (with a little basic commitment) but also as an user, where they can collect any sort of information.
+This blog is NOT affiliated or supported by Lowy TAU international school or any of the TAU administrative bodies.
+This blog is meant to be an informal tool where people can be updated, alongside the Researchers and Scholars in TAU: the peers community , and the PhDs and group and the informal word-of-mouth.
+Each PhD student or post-doc is more than welcome to approach and participate in the creation of this blog, acting as a volunteer (with a little basic commitment) but also as an user, where they can collect any sort of information.
 All of the content posted on this blog is under the responsibility of the person who wrote it and posted it.
-UPDATE 06.11.23 Guidelines for the WhatsApp group 1.Respect & Kindness: Treat all members with respect and kindness.
-Be mindful of your tone and language.
-2. Stay On Topic: Keep discussions releva...
+UPDATE 06.11.23 Guidelines for the WhatsApp group 1.Respect & Kindness: Treat all memb...

 Learning Hebrew.
 What are the options?